-The SDS1000X HD supports 4 math traces and multiple operators.
-Arithmetic operators: Addition (+), subtraction (-), multiplication (x), division (/), average, ERES, identity, negation, maxhold, minhold; Algebra operators: differential (d/dt), integral (\int dt), square root (\sqrt), absolute (|y|), sign, exp, In, Lg, interpolate; and FFT, as well as a formula editor.
+The SDS800X HD supports 4 math traces and multiple operators.
+Arithmetic operators: Addition (+), subtraction (-), multiplication (x), division (/), average, ERES, identity, negation, maxhold, minhold; Algebra operators: differential (d/dt), integral ( $\int$ dt), square root ( $\sqrt$ ), absolute (|y|), sign, exp, ln, Lg, interpolate; and FFT, as well as a formula editor.
 The math traces are labeled with icons "F1 ~ F4" and can be measured by the cursors or as the source of auto measurement.